SamAlber/aws-cloud-website/README.md

 ---

-## **Interview Questions and Answers**
+## **Questions and Answers**

-Based on experiences shared by others who have completed similar projects, here are some potential interview questions and detailed answers:
+Here are some potential questions that may arise along with detailed answers:

 ### **1. What AWS services are you familiar with, and how did you use them in your project?**